School Uniform and Dress Code

 Tattoos are illegal under the “Tattooing of Minors Act 1969”.

-Compulsory items for all years, boys and girls:
+Compulsory items for students in all year groups:

 - Parkside polo shirt